DemocracyEarth/paper/FAQ/FAQ-en.md

 In order to comply with SEC regulations only accredited investors may participate in the pre-sale, and only in jurisdictions the SEC does not ban.
 Click [here](https://coinlist.co/help/what-is-an-accredited-investor) to see CoinList criteria for accreditation verification.
 Chinese regulatory authorities prohibit Chinese citizens and companies from participating in ICOs.

 <a name="question-5"></a>
-**5 - How can I get whitelisted for the Democracy Earth public sale?**
+**5 - How can I get notified of updates regarding future plans for a public sale?**

-Register at our website: https://www.token.democracy.earth/.
+Sign up for notifications at our [token website:](https://www.token.democracy.earth/)

 <a name="question-6"></a>
-**6 - How can non-accredited investors participate?**

-Non-accredited investors can participate in our public token sale.

-<a name="question-7"></a>
-**7 - What cryptocurrencies will be accepted in the Democracy Earth ICO?**
+**6 - What cryptocurrencies will be accepted in the Democracy Earth token pre-sale?**

 For the pre-sale (closed when 50M [token allotment](token.democracy.earth) purchased): BTC // BCH // ETH .
 Wire transfers are also acceptable.

-For the public sale: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .
+<a name="question-7"></a>
+**7 - Where can I receive updates?**

+Updates will be communicated via [Telegram](https://t.me/democracyearthico) and via the Democracy Earth newsletter, which you can subscribe to [here](democracy.earth).

 <a name="question-8"></a>
-**8 - Where can I receive updates?**
+**8 - How can I talk to the founders about my questions regarding Democracy Earth and the token sale?**

-Updates will be communicated via [Telegram](https://t.me/democracyearthico) and via the Democracy Earth newsletter, which you can subscribe to [here](democracy.earth).
+Reach out directly to the co-founders or the DEF Treasurer on the DEF [Telegram channel](https://t.me/democracyearthico), or request a meeting through hello at democracy dot earth.
+Stay up to date on Democracy Earth Meetups and appearances on the official Democracy Earth [Facebook Page](https://www.facebook.com/DemocracyEarth/).

 <a name="question-9"></a>
-**9 - How can I talk to the founders about my questions regarding Democracy Earth and the token sale?**

-Reach out directly to the co-founders or the DEF Treasurer on the DEF [Telegram channel](https://t.me/democracyearthico), or request a meeting through hello@democracy.earth.
-Stay up to date on Democracy Earth Meetups and appearances on the official Democracy Earth [Facebook Page](https://www.facebook.com/DemocracyEarth/).

-<a name="question-10"></a>
-**10 - When will I receive my SAFT (Simple Agreement for Future Tokens)?**
+**9 - When will I receive my SAFT (Simple Agreement for Future Tokens)?**

 A personal link to an executable SAFT (Simple Agreement for Future Tokens) will be sent to you by e-mail upon your registration for purchase and affirmation of accreditation on our website: https://token.democracy.earth.
 Notify a DEF admin on [the Democracyc Earth Telegram channel](https://t.me/democracyearthico) if you do not receive your SAFT.
 A review copy of the SAFT can be found [here](https://www.dropbox.com/s/cs5qbcmkxf3a5ge/SAFT%20-%20Democracy%20Earth%20Foundation.pdf?dl=0).

 Purchasers will receive a countersigned SAFT from Democracy Earth only after accreditation verification - you may be contacted by [CoinList](https://complyapi.coinlist.co/democracy-earth) as part of this process.

-<a name="question-11"></a>
+<a name="question-10"></a>
-**11 - How can _votes_ be crypto assets?
+**10 - How can _votes_ be crypto assets?
 Doesn’t that empower the rich to have more impact over decision-making processes?**

 Votes are crypto assets in the same way paper ballots are assets - an instrument of counting votes within a system maintained by the public.
 Attaching value to a vote is not new: voting has always cost money, at both the individual and the institutional level.
 From the act of casting a vote to the process of structuring a democracy, voting is a right exercisable only through the administration of a system of services (including design, production, distribution, collection, tabulation, analysis and storage), that must be paid for.
 These costs are understood by citizens less explicitly than implicitly: historically, with analogue voting systems this payment has been made indirectly through coercive taxation.